Insecure actor Jay Ellis claims someone slapped him in an airport because of his character Lawrence in resurfaced interview - ExBulletin

 As the clip of Ellis slapping its way onto social media, fans in the comments jumped at Ellis’ defense.

-Most wondered why Ellis didn’t press charges or have the woman arrested for assaulting him.
+Most wondered why Ellis did not “press charges” or have the woman “arrested” for assaulting him.

-Meanwhile, others wondered why Ellis’ character was under surveillance when Issa was the one who cheated on Lawrence in Season 1.
-This act led to the demise of Issa and Lawrence’s relationship.
+Meanwhile, others wondered why the character of Ellis was under such scrutiny when Issa was the one who cheated on Lawrence in Season 1.
+This act led to the relationship’s demise. between Issa and Lawrence.

 More stories from our partners: